 7. Check AC Regularly

 Throughout the winter months, keep up with your preventive HVAC maintenance.
 Sweep away leaves, twigs, and other debris that collect on the unit.
-Remove water, frost, or ice that accumulates on the AC’s cover to prevent potential damage.
+Remove water, frost, or ice accumulating on the AC’s cover to prevent potential damage.

 8. Update Your Programmable Thermostat